Setting up baseline image versioning for web maps

 }

-Store the actual PNG files in object storage with lifecycle policies that archive older baselines after 90 days and delete unapproved artifacts after 30 days.
-Use Git LFS only for small, curated baseline sets; large-scale mapping projects will quickly exceed repository limits.
+Store actual PNG files in object storage with lifecycle policies that archive older baselines after 90 days and delete unapproved artifacts after 30 days.
+Use Git LFS only for small, curated baseline sets; large-scale mapping projects quickly exceed repository limits.
 Implement webhook-driven baseline promotion: when a PR is merged, the CI pipeline updates the baseline manifest, invalidates stale CDN caches, and notifies downstream teams of visual contract changes.

 Conclusion

 Setting up baseline image versioning for web maps requires a disciplined approach to determinism, environment control, and artifact management.
 By hashing input vectors, locking browser rendering contexts, mocking tile infrastructure, and tuning diff algorithms for cartographic outputs, engineering teams can transform visual regression testing from a source of false positives into a reliable quality gate.
-When integrated with modern CI/CD pipelines and supported by structured artifact registries, deterministic baseline versioning ensures that web mapping applications maintain visual fidelity across style iterations, engine upgrades, and geographic data migrations.
+When integrated with CI/CD pipelines and supported by structured artifact registries, deterministic baseline versioning ensures that web mapping applications maintain visual fidelity across style iterations, engine upgrades, and geographic data migrations.